Hi, I'm Holly Lawrence.....

 I'm a Registered Nurse and I created The Student Nurse Guide to help all current Student Nurses, people applying onto the Nursing Degree, and those just thinking about starting their journey to becoming a Nurse.

 I began my BSc in Nursing in September 2015 and qualified in September 2018.
-Since then I have worked on a busy but rewarding oncology/haematology ward which I love.
+Since then I worked on a busy but rewarding oncology/haematology ward which I loved, before specialising as a band 6 in Lymphoedema, where I now work in the community and in a clinic.
 When I first started my degree I was a single mum to my 2 year old daughter, surviving on benefits after escaping from a previous abusive relationship.
 I share this with people to show that no matter your circumstances, or your past, it is still possible to change your life.
-During my nursing degree I was also lucky enough to meet my future husband Mark, who has supported me throughout.
+During my nursing degree I was also lucky enough to meet my husband Mark, who has supported me throughout.

 Even though at times it seems impossible....dreams really can come true!